Jasdiskoski-W/JASDISKOSKI-W/README.md

 # Wesley Jasdiskoski

-> **Software Engineer** • **Educator** • **Builder**
+> **Software Engineer** • **Educator** • **Builder** • **Creator**

 <p align="center">
-  <i>Building with Purpose.</i>
+<i>Ideas first.
+Technology second.
+Purpose always.</i>
 </p>

 ---

 ## Current Mission

-I believe technology becomes truly meaningful when it helps people.

-Whether I'm developing software, teaching future developers or creating digital solutions for real-world challenges, my goal remains the same:

-> **Build with purpose.**
+I believe the best solutions are born long before the first line of code.

+For me, software development begins with observing, questioning, imagining and designing better ways to solve real-world problems.

+Technology is my toolbox.

+Creativity is my greatest strength.

-Every project is another opportunity to learn, teach and leave something better than before.
+Every project is an opportunity to transform an idea into something meaningful.

 ---

 ## Journey

-- **2018** — Began my journey serving at the altar.
-- **2023** — Became Master of Ceremonies.
 - **2025** — Graduated in Software Engineering.
 - **2026** — Started teaching Programming and Robotics at SENAI.
-- **Today** — Building meaningful software while helping people grow through technology and education.
+- **Today** — Designing ideas and transforming them into meaningful digital experiences.

 ---